APorkolab/cziczere/README.md

 - Commit your Changes (git commit -m 'Add some AmazingFeature')
 - Push to the Branch (git push origin feature/AmazingFeature)
 - Open a Pull Request

+## 🚀 Future Work

+-   **True AI-Generated Ambient Music**: The current implementation uses placeholder sounds.
+A future enhancement would be to integrate a true text-to-music AI to generate unique soundscapes for each mood.
+-   **Therapeutic Tool**: With the involvement of psychologists, the application could be further developed into a scientifically supported mental health tool.

 ## 📄 License